Alabama Road Trip No. 24

 The Whites of White’s Mountain

 Tommy White and his wife, Sibyl, are both bluegrass musicians, and when their jam sessions outgrew their living room their fellow pickers persuaded them to build a bluegrass park on their land.
 Located on the edge of St. Clair Springs, a former resort community with a long history of traditional music, the couple pledged to incorporate the natural surroundings into an outdoor music festival.
 They built a stage, amphitheater, a large refreshment area and a general store on their land, appropriately called White’s Mountain, and started White’s Mountain Bluegrass (40 White’s Mountain Lane; 205-467-6927).
-Their bluegrass festivals, held on the second full weekend in June and the third weekend in October, feature the music they and their audience love while their Chimney Corner Celebration, held on the last weekend of October, focuses more on the mountain traditions of the area.
+Their bluegrass festivals, one held in summer and another in the fall, feature the music they and their audience love while their Chimney Corner Celebration, held on the last weekend of October, focuses more on the mountain traditions of the area.

 To get to White’s Mountain from Ashville, go back to I-59 and exit 166.
 Travel south (toward Birmingham) and get off at the next exit (exit 156).
 From exit 156, travel south on AL Highway 23 for 1 1/2 miles to reach a dirt road called White’s Mountain Lane.
 Drive up this road to get to the festival location.
 RV and tent camping is available.